Quoding/puppet-petricore/README.md

-# puppet-jobs_exporter
+# puppet-petricore
-Puppet deployment scripts for jobs_exporter/petriCORE
+Puppet deployment scripts for petriCORE

 ## Assumptions
 The deployment script for jobs_exporter assumes that most packages used by the `jobs_exporter` are already installed on the machine (as with Magic Castle).
 For now